-We have had the privilege of conducting middle and high school students in various honor ensembles all over the country.
-Participating young ladies would often ask if we were really high school band directors in charge of all things for the program, including marching band.
+privilege of conducting middle and high school students in honor ensembles all over the country.
+Participating women would ofyoung ten ask if we were actually high school band directors in charge of all things for the program, including marching band.
 They were not asking because they questioned our credentials.
-They asked because they seeked advice on how to be a leader in their school band programs.
-Many of them expressed that their band directors saw something in them that they did not yet see.
-Consistently, they would tell stories of how they had been named drum major or section leader, or was appointed to another leadership position.
-The young ladies were worried because they were shy, or small, or felt they didn't possess the confidence to do the job.
+They asked because they sought advice on how to be a leader in their school band programs.
+Many of them expressed that their band directors saw something in them they did not yet see.
+Consistently, they would tell stories of how they had been named drum major or section leader or another leadership position.
+The young women were worried because they were shy, or small, or felt they didn't possess the confidence to do the job.
 It was never a question of skill...they were honor band musicians.
-Why would they feel as if their band director was wrong about their leadership potential?
+Why would they feel their band director was wrong about their leadership potential?
 From this came the idea of the Athena Music and Leadership Camp.
 We created a place for middle and high school young women to grow and blossom both as leaders and musicians.
-We will explore how empowering your young ladies "through their music" can help improve your overall music program.
+We will explore how empowering your young women "through their music" can help improve your overall music program.